 iv.
 Article 5 provides for ‘eligibility’ to operate as Health Insurance Third Party Administrators (HITPA):

 a.
-Private or public joint stock company/LLC incorporated under the laws of UAE/ branch of foreign company and has been practicing the business for a period of not less than two years.
+Private or public joint stock company/LLC incorporated under the laws of UAE/ branch of the foreign company and has been practicing the business for a period of not less than two years.

 c.
-Minimum paid up capital of UAE Dirham five million.
+Minimum paid-up capital of UAE Dirham five million.

 d.
 Objectives limited to the health insurance third party administration